michael-scharf/lwip-echoserver/README.md

 # LwIP Echoserver (lwip-echoserver)

-This repository illustrates how to create a simple echo server with the lightweight TCP/IP (lwIP) stack on a Linux host.
+This repository illustrates how to create a simple TCP echo server with the lightweight TCP/IP (lwIP) stack on a Linux host.

 * The program leverages the user-space TCP/IP stack provided by lwIP